yas-kashima/vue3-pdf-app/README.md

 </template>

 <script>
-import VuePdfApp from "vue-pdf-app";
+import VuePdfApp from "vue3-pdf-app";
-// import this to use default icons for buttons import "vue-pdf-app/dist/icons/main.css";
+// import this to use default icons for buttons import "vue3-pdf-app/dist/icons/main.css";

 export default {
   components: {